Few-Step Diffusion Language Models via Trajectory Self-Distillation: Algorithm

 \section{Algorithm}

-In this section, we describe the training algorithm of \textbf{\texttt{T3D}}. \Algref{alg:t3d} provides the pseudocode of the full training procedure, while \Figref{fig:t3d} presents a high-level overview of the method for better conceptual understanding.
+In this section, we describe the training algorithm of \textbf{\texttt{T3D}}. \Algref{alg:t3d} provides the pseudocode of the full training procedure, while \Figref{fig:method} presents a high-level overview of the method for better conceptual understanding.